wouterbeukema/ectotemp/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Updated the 'date' field in DESCRIPTION;

-* Fixed a error that caused conversion of README to fail
+* Fixed an error that hindered the ``compare_E`` function when the species to be compared were characterised by inequal amounts of Te values.

 ## test environments
 * local OS Windows 10 64-bit install, R 3.5.1